 Life insurance is an important part of being a responsible adult.
 It allows for peace of mind knowing that your loved ones will be financially taken care of when you pass.
 However, bankruptcy can prevent you from receiving this coverage.
 Fortunately, it’s not impossible.

-Within a few days of speaking we can let you know which company would approve you based on the history of bankruptcy and then apply for life insurance.
+Within a few days of speaking, we can let you know which company would approve you based on the history of bankruptcy and then apply for life insurance.
+The same is true if you have any health problems, like diabetes.

 Even if you’ve tried applying before and been declined because of your bankruptcy, it’s not the end of your life insurance chances.
 We can help revive those chances and comb through all of our insurance partners to find one who will be a great fit for you.